mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter1.md

     <b>Exercise</b>: Explore the Playground and Run an App
 </h4>

+In this exercise, you'll explore the NativeScript Playground and learn how to run an app built in the Playground on your mobile device.

 #### Prerequisites

 Before we get started, you'll need to install 2 apps on your mobile device: